-PVC pipes are manufactured using a machine called extruder in sizes as small as 16mm and large as 630mm.
-The PVC plastic is being routed through a double screw stem extruder or a conical twin-screw.
+PVC pipes are manufactured using a machine called an extruder in sizes as small as 16mm and large as 630mm.
+The PVC plastic is being routed through a double screw stem extruder or a conical twin screw.
 The wall thickness of the PVC hose is determined by molding.
-PVC pipe extruder helps in making the diameter of the pipe.
+A PVC pipe extruder helps in making the diameter of the pipe.
 The standard PVC pipe extruder has a production speed of about twenty meters per minute.
 The hose runs through a vacuum pump.
-At the end of the assembly line, a ring cutting machine is employed to divide the PVC pipes into sections of individual pipes which are then cooled and racked.
+At the end of the assembly line, a ring-cutting machine is employed to divide the PVC pipes into sections of individual pipes which are then cooled and racked.
 The completed PVC pipes are sent to the warehouse for labeling, final inspection, and shipping.

 UV resistance of PVC piping

 The PVC pipe undergoes surface oxidation and exposure to sunlight.
-The pipe changes its color from gray to white due to which it becomes more susceptible to impact damage but the strength of the piping is not reduced.
+The pipe changes its color from gray to white which becomes more susceptible to impact damage but the strength of the piping is not reduced.
 By applying a thick coating of latex paint, UV protection can be provided.